tobilg/mesos-js-framework/README.md

 This will expose the adresses `172.17.8.101`, `172.17.8.102` and `172.17.8.103`.
 To connect the framework to the cluster, you can use the Mesos master URL `zk://172.17.8.101:2181,172.17.8.102:2181,172.17.8.103:2181/mesos`.

 ### Running the framework locally
+Before you can test the framework, please make sure that you have Mesos 0.27.x installed.
+The framework needs the `libmesos.so` library to be available either on the path or via the `MESOS_NATIVE_JAVA_LIBRARY` environment variable.
 You need to make sure that the `LIBPROCESS_IP` is set to a reachable IP address on you local machine, e.g. on Mac OS via

     export LIBPROCESS_IP=$(ipconfig getifaddr en0)